 Twelve days after abducting McVey, Long was arrested.
 But that arrest came too late for two more victims he killed in less than two weeks: Virginia Lee Johnson, 18, and Kim Marie Swann, 21.

 A key piece of evidence that linked Long to the women he murdered were red carpet fibers from his Magnum car that were found on victims’ bodies as well as McVey’s clothing.
-In spite of the disbelief and doubt cast on her story, McVey did not waver from telling those around her what happened.
+In spite of the disbelief and doubt cast on her story, Lisa McVey did not waver from telling those around her what happened.
 And those red fibers were hard evidence that proved the teenager had been telling the truth from the very beginning.

 Red fibers from Long’s Dodge Magnum found on the bodies of his murder victims and McVey’s clothing became a critical piece of evidence against the serial killer.
 (Source)